The Agile Canvas Strategic Doing 365

 Frequently Asked Questions

 How do we ensure that this doesn’t become a document that sits on the shelf for 2-3 years?
 The whole document is updated every two quarters.
 It stays continuously responsive and relevant in contexts where change and learning are constants.
 It has no shelf life; it makes being strategic a continuous rather than periodic or reactive priority.

-Are stories objectives/goals?
-The success and progress stories represent the whole gamut of desired future events including things people refer to as strategic goals, objectives, principles, priorities and values.
-We use the simplicity of language with stories to cover all of them because what matters is how they are all sequenced and timestamped.
+Are intentions objectives/goals?
+The success and progress intentions represent the whole gamut of desired future events including things people refer to as strategic goals, objectives, principles, priorities and values.
+We use the simplicity of language with intentions to cover all of them because what matters is how they are all sequenced and timestamped.

 Who needs to be involved in the process?
 Can we do this as a leadership team?
 People support what they help create.
 The process is designed for optimum engagement by any kinds of stakeholders, from dozens to hundreds.
 We use a core team, which could be leaders and board members, to give legitimacy, focus, resources and boundaries to the process.
 Just expect more buy-in from people included than excluded.

 How can we accomplish a strategic plan in 2 months that used to take us 6-9 months or longer?
 The model accelerates, simplifies and integrates the process.
 It is also more inclusive so things more faster.
 Because the process intrinsically builds trust, consensus builds faster because groups move at the speed of trust.

 Will this process answer the question like: "Where should we get more revenue?, What programs should we be doing and What shouldn’t we be doing?”
 The process addresses every new question that emerges, whether it's something that needs to be discovered or decided.
 Each question will be assigned a timestamp indicating when it will be closed.
 We sequence all questions according to their importance and urgency, guaranteeing that we always work on and close those with the greatest importance and urgency.